Financial Aid Handbook and Student Aid Guide - Important Disbursement Information

 - You must be enrolled in AND attending at least 6 credits for loan funds to disburse.

-Student budgets are based on a minimum of 10 weeks of class attendance.
-If your class schedule is less than 10 weeks you will receive an adjustment to your student budget.
-This may cause an adjustment to the amount of aid you are awarded for spring term.
+Student cost of attendance is based on a minimum of 8 weeks of class attendance.
+If your class schedule is less than 8 weeks you will receive an adjustment to your cost of attendance.
+This may cause an adjustment to the amount of aid you are offered.

 Purchasing Your Books

-UCC offers a Bookstore charge privilege for students with accepted award offers.
-Students may charge books at the UCC Bookstore; if they have a remaining balance after subtracting tuition, fees, and other institutional charges from their financial aid award.
-Indicate to the Bookstore cashier that you want to use your financial aid to charge your required books.
+UCC offers a Bookstore charge privilege for students with accepted aid offer.
+Students may charge textbooks at the UCC Hawk Shop Bookstore; if they have web accepted their Title IV Authorization to charge textbooks towards their financial aid and have a remaining balance after subtracting tuition, fees, and other institutional charges from their financial aid offer.
+Indicate to the Bookstore cashier that you want to use your financial aid to charge your required textbooks and other educational items.

 - All classes through UCC will be included when reviewing satisfactory academic progress.

-- For students aided under a consortium agreement with another college, consortium classes will be included during satisfactory academic progress review by the financial aid processing school.
+- For students aided under a consortium agreement with another college will have their consortium classes be included during satisfactory academic progress review by the financial aid processing institute.
+Click here to view the form.